llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 --------------------------------------------

 * The `_OPENACC` preprocessor macro is supported.
+* `acc_device_t`
+    * All enumerators required by OpenACC 3.1 are supported with the following semantics:
+        * `acc_device_none`: No devices.
+        * `acc_device_host`: The host device.
+This includes the case where the host device executes a kernel without offloading data or code.
+In this way, Clacc follows the recommendation of OpenACC 3.1, sec.
+A.1.3 "Multicore Host CPU Target".
+        * `acc_device_not_host`: All devices other than host that are available for offloading code or data.
+This includes any device that is physically the same device as the host device but that is logically treated as a separate offloading device with discrete memory.
+In particular, this case arises when specfying the host architecture to `-fopenmp-targets`.
+        * `acc_device_default`: All devices of the current device type.
+This corresponds to the OpenACC 3.1 ICV `acc-current-device-type-var`, which is retrieved by `acc_get_device_type`.
+See `acc_get_device_type` notes below for further details.
+        * `acc_device_current`: The current device.
+This corresponds to the combination of the OpenACC 3.1 ICVs `acc-current-device-type-var` and `acc-current-device-num-var`.
+    * Architecture-specific enumerators are also supported and only include devices that `acc_device_not_host` also includes:
+        * `acc_device_nvidia` is supported as recommended in OpenACC 3.1, sec.
+A.1.1 "NVIDIA GPU Targets".
+        * `acc_device_x86_64` and `acc_device_ppc64le` are supported
+          but are not mentioned by OpenACC 3.1
+        * `acc_device_radeon` is not yet supported but is recommended in OpenACC 3.1, sec.
+A.1.2 "AMD GPU Targets".
+    * `acc_device_not_host` may include devices that no architecture-specific enumerator includes.
+This situation is not ideal but can arise when either the OpenMP implementation's `omp_device_t` (a Clacc extension) or Clacc's `acc_device_t` is missing an architecture supported by the OpenMP implementation.
+      Because Clacc is designed to ultimately be compatible with foreign OpenMP implementations, this situation is unavoidable.
+    * The semantics of the above enumerators are not always clear in OpenACC 3.1, and many details need to be discussed with the OpenACC committee.
+* Device management routines supported on the host are:
+    * `acc_get_num_devices(acc_device_t dev_type)`
+        * Returns 1 if `dev_type=acc_device_current` because there's
+          always one current device.  nvc 20.11-0 returns 0 instead.
+          OpenACC 3.1 is unclear about this behavior.
+        * Otherwise, counts the devices included by `dev_type`.
+    * `acc_set_device_type(acc_device_t dev_type)`
+        * Always just calls `acc_set_device_num(0, dev_type)`.
+        * OpenACC 3.1 does not specify how `acc_set_device_type`
+          should affect the device number.  nvc 20.11-0 appears to always set it 0 as Clacc does.
+        * Also see issues discussed below for `acc_set_device_num`.
+    * `acc_get_device_type()`
+        * Retrieves the current device type, which corresponds to the OpenACC 3.1 ICV `acc-current-device-type-var`.
+        * The result is either `acc_device_host`,
+          `acc_device_not_host`, or an architecture-specific
+          enumerator.
+        * The result is `acc_device_not_host` only when the current device is not the host device and no architecture-specific `acc_device_t` is appropriate for it, as described in the `acc_device_not_host` discussion above.
+    * `acc_set_device_num(int dev_num, acc_device_t dev_type)`
+        * Does nothing if `dev_type=acc_device_current`.
+This appears to match nvc 20.11-0's behavior, but OpenACC 3.1 does not make this behavior clear.
+        * Produces a runtime error if `dev_num` is invalid for `dev_type` (always the case if `dev_type=acc_device_none`). nvc 20.11-0 appears to do nothing in this case instead.
+          OpenACC 3.1 says the behavior is implementation-defined.
+        * If `dev_type=acc_device_not_host`, `dev_num` is an index
+          into the entire list of available devices other than host.
+        * Clacc does not attempt to implement OpenACC 3.1, sec.
+3.2.4 "acc\_set\_device\_num", L3054-3056: "If the value of dev\_num is negative, the runtime will revert to its default behavior, which is implementation-defined.
+If the value of the dev\_type is zero, the selected device number will be used for all device types."
+We don't know what this text means and cannot seem to reproduce it using nvc 20.11-0.
+    * `acc_get_device_num(acc_device_t dev_type)`
+        * Returns the `dev_num` that would have to be specified in `acc_set_device_num(dev_num, dev_type)` in order to specify the current device.  nvc 20.11-0 appears to have the same behavior.
+        * Returns -1 if the current device is not included by `dev_type`.  nvc 20.11-0 returns 0 instead, but that's misleading as it seems to indicate the current device is the first device included by `dev_type`.
+        * OpenACC 3.1 does not mention how `dev_type` affects the result.
 * `acc_on_device` is supported on the host and on offloading devices:
     * The result is always false if the argument is `acc_device_none`.
       This behavior appears to follow nvc 20.9-0's behavior.
 OpenACC